jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The question is, can we order it more than it falls apart.

-And we can't.
+And, today we can't.
 We don't know how.
 Often the people in charge are too use to old enviroments and tools that don't exist.
 And the kids are so enraptured with storytelling, they think their inability to buy a house or get a job is because of stuff that happened decades or centuries ago.

-Like those Germans watching Julius Caesar bring his bridge, we see the future, we don't know how to build it.
+Rememer when Machiavelli mentioned the Germans watching Julius Caesar bring his bridge.
+That actually happened, twice..
+Likewise, we see the future, we don't know how to build it.
 No one does.
-There are no Romans to learn from, because no one has been to this environment before.
+There are no Romans to learn from, because no one has been to this internet, smartphone, AI, environment before.

+Heck, most modern technology is lucky to even by alive for all the support we give it.

-We can't cross the river, so we're stuck on one bank....
+We can't cross the river, so we're stuck on one bank, suffering the problems we talked about at the start of this book.
+Rising polarization, housing costs, all that jazz.

+But problems are not.

 Evolution didn't just disappear 2,000 years ago.
 Countless lives have come and gone.
 Ash trees, chestnut trees are decimated.
 Thousands of species are extinct.
 Entropy keeps on making disorder.
 Life is still around, and thus has been making more order to keep passing the torch.